Perspective | No one will ever see this play, and no actors are coming either. But the show will go on.

 Zadara’s intelligent charges understand, of course, that not doing a play isn’t the end of the world.
 But presenting the play in an altered state, giving it an airing even when they couldn’t breathe it, was an act of optimism.
 Art, it seems, will out.

-“Theaters are shut, and they’re going to stay shut for some time,” Zadara said as he made plans for “The Women of Trachis’s” computerized dress rehearsal.
+“Theaters are shut, and they’re going to stay shut for some time,” Zadara said as he made plans for a computerized dress rehearsal of “The Women of Trachis.”
 “What we can do now is show theater’s shadow, in a cave.”